 Picture this: a beautiful, sunny day in the coastal city of Cape Town, South Africa.
 Temperatures are reaching above 30 degrees, but with your mates and a cold beer by your side, no one seems to mind.
-It’s just after lunch on day three of the 3rd Test between Australia and South Africa.
+It’s just after lunch on day three of the 3rd Test of cricket between Australia and South Africa.

 South Africa are 65 for 1 in their second innings, leading by 121 runs.
 As you look away from the stunning view of Devil’s Peak and Table Mountain, you catch a glimpse of an altercation on the field, unsure what it is.
 Seems to be an issue with the ball, but nothing controversial.
 You sip your beer and join the mundane conversation with your friends, blissfully unaware that the careers of Australia’s best cricketers have come crashing before your eyes.

-Nearly a month has passed since Australia’s infamous ball tampering incident at Newlands in Cape Town.
+Months have passed since Australia’s infamous ball tampering incident at Newlands in Cape Town.
 Since then, the nation (and indeed the entire cricketing world) have debated, discussed, and disagreed over the playing and captaincy bans given to Australian captain Steve Smith, vice-captain David Warner, and rookie opener Cameron Bancroft.
 Anyone with a television or tablet has seen the infamous video of Steve Smith breaking down in most recent press conference, regardless of whether they care about the sport he plays.

 As the dust settles and Australian cricket’s governing body are left to pick up the pieces in the winter break, we are left with three essential questions: where does this controversy fit in Australian history?
 Why has this scandal been so widely covered?
 Most importantly, what do young cricketers, the future of the game, consider about the issue and how will it impact Australian cricket going forward?